Hairy Cell Leukemia (HCL)Symptoms, Doctors, Treatments, Advances & More

 Northwell Health Center For Advanced Medicine, RJ Zuckerberg Cancer Center

-Douglas Gladstone is a Transplant Surgeon in Lake Success, New York.
+Douglas Gladstone is a Transplant Surgeon practicing medicine in Lake Success, New York.
 Dr. Gladstone is rated as an Elite provider by MediFind in the treatment of Hairy Cell Leukemia (HCL).
-His top areas of expertise are Hairy Cell Leukemia (HCL), Chronic Lymphocytic Leukemia (CLL), Chronic B-Cell Leukemia (CBCL), Bone Marrow Transplant, and Bone Marrow Aspiration.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Hairy Cell Leukemia (HCL), Chronic Lymphocytic Leukemia (CLL), Chronic B-Cell Leukemia (CBCL), Hodgkin Lymphoma, and Bone Marrow Aspiration.

 Office

-Michael Grever is a Hematologist in Columbus, Ohio.
+Michael Grever is a Hematologist practicing medicine in Columbus, Ohio.
 Dr. Grever is rated as an Elite provider by MediFind in the treatment of Hairy Cell Leukemia (HCL).
-His top areas of expertise are Hairy Cell Leukemia (HCL), Chronic Lymphocytic Leukemia (CLL), Chronic B-Cell Leukemia (CBCL), Leukemia, and Splenectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Hairy Cell Leukemia (HCL), Chronic B-Cell Leukemia (CBCL), Chronic Lymphocytic Leukemia (CLL), Leukemia, and Splenectomy.

-Enrico Tiacci practices in Perugia, Italy.
+Enrico Tiacci practices practicing medicine in Perugia, Italy.
 Mr. Tiacci is rated as an Elite expert by MediFind in the treatment of Hairy Cell Leukemia (HCL).
-His top areas of expertise are Hairy Cell Leukemia (HCL), Leukemia, Hodgkin Lymphoma, Classical Hodgkin Lymphoma, and Splenectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Hairy Cell Leukemia (HCL), Leukemia, Hodgkin Lymphoma, Classical Hodgkin Lymphoma, and Splenectomy.

-Most people with HCL can expect to live 10 years or longer after diagnosis and treatment.
+About 50% of people with HCL can expect to live 10 years or longer after the diagnosis and treatment.

 The low blood counts caused by hairy cell leukemia can lead to: